Go to the main content

 Being "Difficult" Versus Being Whole

-But there's a difference between being difficult and being whole, and emotionally intelligent people eventually stop explaining the difference.
+But there's a difference between being difficult and being whole — and emotionally intelligent people eventually stop explaining the difference.
 Because the explaining itself becomes another form of labor — another way you're expected to justify your own existence at the table.

-When I became vegan, it wasn't a whim.
-It was the culmination of years of paying attention — to my body, to the world, to the gap between what I said I believed and how I actually lived.
+When I went fully plant-based, it wasn't a whim.
+It was the culmination of years of paying attention — to my body, to the food systems I'd worked inside of, to the gap between what I said I believed and how I actually lived.
 Closing that gap cost me dinner invitations, a few friendships that turned out to be more shallow than I'd imagined, and the comfortable identity of being "easy-going Adam who goes along with everything."
-What it gave me was something I didn't even know I'd been missing: the experience of sitting down to eat without that low hum of self-betrayal running underneath every bite.

 Solitude as a Form of Integrity